visual-framework/vf-core/components/vf-list/README.md

 When presenting a series of text-only content such as words or names, consider using a list.
 The best list type to use will depend on the relationships between the terms.

-Default variant
+Default variant:
-Use to present items without a specific order, like navigation menus or lists of features.
+   - Use to present items without a specific order, like navigation menus or lists of features.

-Tight variant
+Tight variant:
-The same as the default variant, but with less space between items.
+   - The same as the default variant, but with less space between items.
 Use when it would be preferable to show more items of the same list together.

-Large variant
+Large variant:
-Larger items for when the list should be more prominent
+   - Larger items for when the list should be more prominent

 Inline variant:
    - Use to display a list horizontally within a sentence or paragraph, such as a series of authors